K kepler-title

 about the teacher

-I was born and raised in Osaka, Japan, got my teaching credentials at KEC Japanese School, and earned my B.A in Japanese Linguistics at Osaka International College in 2007.
+I was born and raised in Osaka, Japan.
+I earned my teaching credentials at KEC Japanese School and received my B.A. in Japanese Linguistics from Osaka International College in 2007.

-When I was 13 years old, I started studying English at school since every student was required to learn a foreign language.
-Although it was a requirement, I really enjoyed it since I believe English is a language that allows me to communicate with many people from different countries.
-In order to improve my listening and pronunciation skills, I used the radio to practice.
+At the age of 13, I started studying English at school since every student was required to learn a foreign language.
+Although it was a requirement, I really enjoyed it because I believe English is a language that allows me to communicate with people from different countries.
+To improve my listening and pronunciation skills, I used the radio for practice.
 Later on, I went to a community college in Australia to study English for four months.
-It was tough at first because I never heard an Australian accent before.
-Yet, about a month later, I suddenly started to understand what they were saying!
-After I came back from Australia, I had an opportunity to continue talking with English speakers.
-Afterwards, I privately taught Japanese to missionaries and other students in Japan.
-I currently live in Ogden, UT and am homeschooling my two young children.
+It was tough at first because I had never heard an Australian accent before, but about a month later, I suddenly started to understand what they were saying!
+After returning from Australia, I had the opportunity to continue speaking with English speakers.
+I later taught Japanese privately to missionaries and other students in Japan.
+I currently live in Lynchburg, VA, and am homeschooling my two young children.
 I enjoy remodeling the house, cooking, and playing with my kids.

 Teaching Philosophy